-Is there something I missed that you'd like to know about?
-Let me know and I'll be sure to add it to this post.
-To my fellow tea bloggers (you know who you are!): I'd love to hear about your setup.
-Tell me all about yours in the comments or better yet, share a post like this one on your own blog!
+Is there something you’d like to know about that I missed?
+Let me know and I’ll be sure to add it to this post.
+I’d love to hear about your setup or better yet, share a post like this one on your own blog!

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 Clicking these links won’t cost you anything extra but they will help me to keep this site up and running.
 Thank you for your support!